 The consent granted herein to the company shall apply to the entirety of the municipality and any property hereafter annexed.

 The company shall be required to proffer cable service along any public right-of-way to any person's residence or business located in all areas of the franchise territory described herein, in accordance with the proposal for the provision of cable services as described in the application.
 Any additional extension of the system shall be made in accordance with the company's line extension policy.

 Restoration.
 In the event that the company or its agents shall disturb any pavement, street surfaces, sidewalks, driveways or other surfaces in the natural topography, the company shall, at its sole expense, restore and replace such places or things so disturbed in as good condition as existed prior to the commencement of said work.

 During the life of the franchise, the company shall give a bond to the municipality, which bond shall be in the amount of $25,000.
 Such bond shall be to insure the faithful performance of all undertakings of the company as represented in its application and incorporated herein.

 All of the commitments and statements contained in the application and any amendment thereto submitted in writing to the municipality by the company, except as modified herein, are binding upon the company as terms and conditions of this consent, subject to change in the ordinary course of business.
 The application and any other relevant writings submitted by the company shall be annexed hereto and made a part hereof by reference as long as they do not conflict with state or federal law.

-Upon adoption of this ordinance by the governing body, and the approval of it by the BPU, and upon the issuance of a certificate of approval by the Office of Cable Television of the State of New Jersey Board of Public Utilities, Ordinance No. 3-03 shall be repealed in its entirety, and the terms of this ordinance shall be in full force and effect.
+Upon adoption of this chapter by the Governing Body, and the approval of it by the BPU, and upon the issuance of certificate of approval by the BPU, all prior ordinances granting municipal consent to provide cable television service in and for the municipality shall be repealed in their entirety, and the terms of this chapter shall be in full force and effect.